Optimal Coding Functions for Pairwise Message Sharing on Finite-Field Multi-Way Relay Channels: The Construction of Optimal Coding Functions for Pairwise Message Sharing

-Our aim is to construct optimal functions that the relay should decode on the uplink.
-We will use linear codes across multiple blocks, where in each block, the relay decodes the addition of the (finite-field vector) messages transmitted in that block.
-Equivalently, we will determine what messages the users transmit in each block.

-The transmissions are described using Table~\ref{table:uplink}.
-In each block, i.e., vertically-aligned cells from rows 1 to $L$, the users transmit messages assigned to the cells.
+The messages to be transmitted by the users (on the uplink) are described using Table~\ref{table:uplink}.
+The table consists of $L(L-1)/2$ blocks and $L$ rows, giving $L^2(L-1)/2$ cells.
+Each cell is drawn as a rectangle in the table.
+For each block, the users are to simultaneously transmit the messages assigned to the cells.
 Each cell contains multiple columns; each column in the cell corresponds to a message symbol (columns are not drawn in the table).
-We refer to the number of columns in each cell as the block size, which is set to be the message length in the cell in row 1.
+We refer to the number of columns in each cell as the block size, which is set to be the length of the message in the cell in row 1.